Lifestyle and Lifespan

 Despite its lack of venom, a bite from a Ball Python will be painful as their mouth is equipped with roughly 150 needle sharp teeth about 1cm long designed to hook into and hold prey while the snake wraps its coils for constriction.

-Anatomical: Like most snakes, Ball Pythons have a Quadrant Bone at the back of their jaw which allows them to open their mouth to sizes twice as big as their head.
-In addition to the Quadrant Bone, a snake's chin is not fused together as it is in mammals, rather, they can open their mouth both vertically and horizontally allowing for predation on much larger animals.
+Anatomical: Like most snakes, Ball Pythons have a quadrate bone at the back of their jaw which allows them to open their mouth to sizes twice as big as their head.
+Additionally, a snake's chin is not fused together as it is in mammals, rather, they can open their mouth both vertically and horizontally allowing them to consume larger animals.
 Physiological: While most snake's sense of smell relies on their tongue to process chemical trails within their Jacobson's Organ, Pythons have the added advantage of having heat sensing pores on their upper lip called labial pits.
 These pits are able to detect wavelengths of light in the infrared spectrum and the signal is processed visually, meaning, Boas, Pythons and 'Pit' Vipers such as Rattlesnakes are capable of seeing a thermal image of their surroundings giving them an advantage in hunting in the dark as well as seeking out thermal refuges when temperatures are too hot or cold.

 Ball Pythons occur in Sub Saharan Africa from the West coast of Senegal, Cot D'Ivoire and Ghana Eastwards toward Chad, Sudan, Cameroon and Uganda up to the Nile River which makes a geographic border for the species.
 Sub Saharan Africa denotes the region of Africa directly below the Sahara Desert, South until it meets up with the Equator.